wp-plugins/music-store/readme.txt

 *	Allows selling collections.
 Audio files can be grouped into collections or albums (advanced version of plugin).
 *	Offers secure Audio Playback that prevents unauthorized downloading of audio files.
+*	Allows to filter products by types of files: Singles or Collections.
 *   Allows to create discounts.
 *   Allows to entering discount coupons.
 *   Allows to insert a Song or Album in a post, page or template.
 In the Free version of plugin, the songs and albums are availables only from the Music Store webpage, in the premium version of plugin is possible to insert the songs and collection directly in a post, page, or template.

 If you want more information about this plugin or another one don't doubt to visit my website: